jingyish/super-duper-adventure/README.md

-# Field-based PCB Diagnostics – BMS Testing
+## Field-based PCB Testing – Loop Card & BMS Boards
-This board was removed from a battery energy storage system during a field inspection.
-I was responsible for determining whether the board was electrically damaged or could still be reused.

-Continuity Testing: Using a multimeter in continuity mode, I tested:

-Power input path (DC+ / DC- across connectors and fuses) Relay drive paths (signal pin to coil terminals) Voltage output pins and protection diodes
-Decision Criteria:

-If power input trace was broken or a fuse was open, the board was rejected.
-If control signals had discontinuity from I/O connector to load components, the board was flagged for repair.
-If no electrical failures were found, the board was re-qualified for reuse after cleaning and inspection.
-Notes
+In the field, I’m often responsible for diagnosing two types of boards used in energy storage systems: loop cards (fire safety system boards) and BMS (battery management system) communication boards.

+### 1. Loop Card – Programming & Control Verification

+These boards manage components like contactors and fans in fire suppression systems.
+I check:
+- **Programming interface continuity**:
+  Using a multimeter, I verify if UART or SWD pins are properly connected to the microcontroller.
+  If there's an open circuit, the board may fail to accept firmware, triggering errors like “program not loaded.”
+- **Control signal paths**:
+  I test relay control lines, 24V input power, and trace continuity from connectors to loads.

+### 2. BMS Communication Board

+These boards report battery pack data over CAN bus.
+My field checks include:
+- **CAN-H and CAN-L trace continuity** from connector to CAN transceiver
+- **End-to-end bus resistance**

-Although I didn’t design this PCB, my experience with system-level electrical diagnostics gives me a strong practical intuition.
+Although I didn’t design these boards, my experience with hands-on testing has given me strong diagnostic intuition to determine if a board can be reused or should be replaced.